LIANE HANSEN, Host:

 HANSEN: For the first time in Egypt's history, a woman is running for president, Buthayna Kamel.
 It seems it could be a sign that things are changing.
 What do you think her chances are?

-Prof. MAKRAM-EBEID: Thank you for having me.
-Transcript provided by NPR, Copyright National Public Radio.
+MAKRAM: Thank you for having me.
+Transcript provided by NPR, Copyright NPR.